bookofproofs/bookofproofs.github.io/_sources/history/20th-century/olubummo-adegoke.md

 **Adegoke Olubummo** was a Nigerian mathematician who was the first Nigerian professor of mathematics.

 ### Mathematical Profile (Excerpt):
-* This meant that he was born into one of the most important families in the district with the Olubummo family being one of two families, both descendants of Oba Olayisade, who, for over 200 years, produced the rulers of the town.
-* Being a child of such important parents meant that Adegoke received the best possible education.
 * Olubummo graduated from Christ's School in 1937 with the Standard Six Certificate.
 * Olubummo taught as a pupil/assistant teacher at the Methodist Primary School at Ifaki Ekiti in 1937.
 * While at Fourah Bay College, Olubummo met Michael Adekunle Ajasin (1908-1997) with whom he shared having been born in Ondo State, Nigeria.